mube1/explainability/README.md

 ************************************************************************

-## 1: The Shapley values from scratch
+## 1: Shapley values from scratch
-There is also a notebook that manualy implements shapley values for a simple function.
+This notebook that manualy implements shapley values for a simple function.

 ## 2: How model compression damages explainabilty
 This note book shows how compression damages explainabilty in a simple way.